bradleyoesch/spotify-to-youtube-playlist/README.md

 To do so, go to [your Spotify for Developers Dashboard](https://beta.developer.spotify.com/dashboard) and create your application.

-You will also need to register your Youtube app and get your own credentials from Google Apis.
+You will also need to register your Youtube app, get your own credentials from Google Apis, and register your OAuth credentials.

 To do so, go to [Youtube's Getting Started page](https://developers.google.com/youtube/v3/getting-started) and follow the instructions to get a YouTube Data API v3 API key.

-Once you have created your apps, copy the secrets file to an actual secrets file and update your secrets.
+Once you have created your apps, copy the backup secrets file to an actual secrets file and update your secrets.
+Do not commit this file!
+It is already included in the .gitignore.

     $ cp src/secrets.js.bak src/secrets.js

+Then for your YouTube OAuth credientials, visit [Create authorization credentials](https://developers.google.com/youtube/v3/guides/auth/server-side-web-apps) and follow the instructions to get YouTube OAuth 2.0 ids.
+Run `authenticate.js` to get the url to visit to give the application access to be able to create and update playlists.

+    $ node src/authenticate.js

+Visit the url printed, give the application access, and when redirected, copy the code value in the url to `src/secrets.js`

 ## Running the code
 Run via node with some arguments.